juranki/branca/README.md

 ```

 Base64 is significantly faster than base62, but it doesn't comply with branca spec.
 Here
-are the benchmark results from my laptop:
+are benchmark results using different string encoders:

 ```
 BenchmarkEncode20Bytes-8               	  100000	     15206 ns/op	     784 B/op	      13 allocs/op